webmaeistro/devz-docz/developing/vcs/git-workflow.md

 [This article](https://web.archive.org/web/20191115042322/https://medium.com/@patrickporto/4-branching-workflows-for-git-30d0aaee7bf) covers four leading types.

-Each project will have its own requirements, and sometimes even individual projects might need different approaches, but generally Martin's experience recommends the ["gitlab Flow"](https://guides.gitlab.com/introduction/flow/), for its lightweight process and ease of use with [CI/CD](../cicd/README.md).
+Each project will have its own requirements, and sometimes even individual projects might need different approaches, but generally I recommends the ["gitlab Flow"](https://guides.gitlab.com/introduction/flow/), for its lightweight process and ease of use with [CI/CD](../cicd/README.md).